Linux history Command with Examples

 Note: The blank space before the closed quotation marks prevents the timestamp from connecting to the command name, making the history list easier to read.

-Using different arguments after HISTTIMEFORMAT allows you to customize the level of detail in the timestamp:
+Using different arguments after HISTTIMEFORMAT allows the user to customize the level of detail in the timestamp:

 • %d.
 Day.